openannotation/annotator/doc/architecture.rst

 5. The Annotator storage component is listening for this ``annotationchange`` event on some parent node of the selected textnodes.
 At its own discretion it sends requests to the backend storage.

-.. [#] Open question: is there a nicer way to allow annotations to know that
-       bodies have changed without requiring removal and addition of bodies like this.

 Loading an annotation from a remote store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~